freifunk-gluon/gluon/docs/dev/upgrade.rst

   This allows using the same code to create the initial configuration and upgrade configurations on upgrades.

 * If it is unavoidable to run different code during the initial installation, the ``sysconfig.gluon_version`` variable can be checked.
-This variable is ``nil`` during the initial installation and contains the previously install Gluon version otherwise.
+This variable is ``nil`` during the initial installation and contains the previously installed Gluon version otherwise.

 Script ordering